 An attorney should not accept assignment for siblings or any other multiple client group if the exercise of independent professional judgment on behalf of one would be or is likely to be adversely affected by the attorney's representation of the other or if so doing would be likely to involve the attorney in representing differing interests.
-If such a conflict arises during the course of representation, the attorney may not be able to continue to represent any or all of the siblings.
-NY Rules of Professional Conduct, Rule 1.7(a).
+Depending on the circumstances and the stage of the proceeding, if such a conflict arises the attorney may not be able to continue to represent any or all of the siblings.
+NY Rules of Professional Conduct, Rule 1.7(a)

 When an attorney represents multiple clients (most often sibling groups) in a single proceeding or related proceedings, the attorney should be careful to explain the limits of confidentiality, including that the attorney may need to share information with the other represented children.
 NY Rules of Professional Conduct, Rule 1.7, comments 30-31.
-See also, C-1 below (separate interviews).
+See also C-1 below (separate interviews).